Slimbridge: Church

 The village church of St John the Evangelist dates from the early 13th century and is a grade I listed building.

 School and playing field

 Slimbridge is home to one primary school that takes pupils from Slimbridge and the surrounding village of Cambridge, Gloucestershire.
 The school is fairly small consisting of only 4 classes and around 100 pupils.
-There is also a recreational field in Slimbridge that the Playing Field Committee raised money through the aid of National Lottery funding to build a brand new pavilion.
+There is also a recreational field in Slimbridge that the Playing Field Committee raised money for, through the aid of National Lottery funding, to build a brand new pavilion.

 Slimbridge estate

 The 2480 acre Slimbridge Estate is owned by the Ernest Cook Trust based on an original purchase in 1945 by Ernest Cook of 1109 acre in the parishes of Slimbridge and Gossington out of the sale of outlying portions of the Berkeley Castle Estate.
 The Berkeley Estate had for years been a famous sporting estate although the last Earl of Berkeley, who died young, was more interested in the sciences.
 Ernest Cook extended the estate further by purchasing Breadstone Farm and Wanswell Court from the Berkeley family.